-Do you remember making sun catchers in elementary school using tissue paper??
-I have a project idea that's a lot less messy!
-It makes a pretty Easter window decoration, and would be a great project to do with the kids!
+Hi everyone!
+Do you remember making sun catchers in elementary school using tissue paper?
+Well, I have an easy project idea that's a lot less messy!
+It's a pretty Easter egg window decoration that uses washi tape and some cute embellishments.
+This sun catcher would be a great project to do with the kids!

 Clear Plastic Acetate